DaAlbrecht/lecture-notes/README.md

 ## License

-This project and its content is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project and its text based content  is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Most of the images used are from the [Wikimedia Commons](https://commons.wikimedia.org/) and are under the [Creative Commons Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.

 Please note that the main font used is [Berkly Mono](https://berkeleygraphics.com/typefaces/berkeley-mono/) and is not under the MIT License, for more information please refer to the [Berkeley Graphics](https://berkeleygraphics.com/) website.